rsimm0711/Pomo-todo-app/README.md

 # Pomo-todo-app

 This is a school project that is meant to be the basic implementation of a to-do list app.
-It was created in Intellij, but should run in any IDE that allows you to execute files.
+It was created in Intellij, but should run in any IDE that allows you to execute the files.
+ALL folders/files are needed to run the application properly.
 To test out the app, run the POMOTodo-App in the ui folder.
 ConsoleTodoApp is the console version of the app.

 When adding a new to-do list item, write the description in the following format: